bpeter340/CS1300-Projects/README.md

 - [x] Sum the digits of the number.
 - [x] If the number is a two digit number, then raise the first digit to the power of the second digit.
 - [x] If the number is a three digit number and the last digit is less than or equal to 4, then raise the first two digits to the power of the last digit.
+- [x] If the manipulated number ever become less than 10, add to to it
+- [x] Along each stop of the way check whether or not the manipulated number is prime

 ## Design Documents
 Design and implement a program that manipulates random numbers and is semi-interactive with the user.
 The program should function in menu format, giving the user options as the follow the flow of the program.
 Be sure to make each operation dependent on the operations of the previous step.